awsdocs/aws-codestar-user-guide/doc_source/how-to-create-project.md

        + *S3*: Optional\.
 The Amazon S3 location of your source code\.
          + *bucket\-name*: The bucket that contains your source code\.
          + *bucket\-key*: The bucket prefix and object key that points to the \.zip file that contains your source code \(for example, `src.zip`\)\.
      + *destination*: Optional\.
 The destination locations where your source code is to be populated when the project is created\.
-The supported destinations for your source code are AWS CodeCommit and GitHub\.
+The supported destinations for your source code are CodeCommit and GitHub\.

        You can provide only one of these two options:
-       + *codeCommit*: The only required attribute is the name of the AWS CodeCommit repository that should contain your source code\.
+       + *codeCommit*: The only required attribute is the name of the CodeCommit repository that should contain your source code\.
 This repository should be in your toolchain template\.
 **Note**
-For AWS CodeCommit, you must provide the name of the repository that you defined in your toolchain stack\.
+For CodeCommit, you must provide the name of the repository that you defined in your toolchain stack\.
 AWS CodeStar initializes this repository with the source code you provided in Amazon S3\.
        + *gitHub*: This object represents information required to create the GitHub repository and seed it with source code\.
 If you choose a GitHub repository, the following values are required\.
 **Note**
 For GitHub, you cannot specify an existing GitHub repository\.
 AWS CodeStar creates this for you and populates this repository with the source code you uploaded to Amazon S3\.
 AWS CodeStar uses the following information to create your repository in GitHub\.